Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act/README.md

 without limiting the scope to digital platforms alone.
 5. **Choice Context**: The framework within which an individual can express their preferences regarding the usage of their data by AI systems.
+6. **Timestamp**: Refers to the time (UTC, precise down to 1 second) some data enters AI system.
+Any data derived from that has that timestamp.

 # Rights section